 - For help determining what’s available online, or for help creating links, please contact a librarian at email@example.com or call 630-752-5169.

 - No copyright considerations come into play when linking to existing sources.

-If the material is not already available on the Web, you may post a copy to Blackboard as long as:
+If the material is not already available on the Web, you may post a copy to Schoology as long as:

 - You post five or fewer journal articles, book chapters, or other copyrighted readings for the course, or

 - You post more than five readings for the course and you complete steps 1 and 3 on the Course Packet-Schoology Form and Bibliography Information and send it to the Copy Center.
 The Copy Center will obtain copyright permission where necessary.